Robert-Lu/Robert-Lu.github.io/index.md

 ## SKILL SET

-**Programming Skills**: more than 7 years programming experience, solid expertise in C++ (>80k lines), experienced in Java, Python and OpenGL Shader Language (GLSL), adept in modern OpenGL pipeline, Qt GUI library, MATLAB and Linux
+**Programming Skills**: more than 7 years programming experience, solid expertise in C++ (>50k lines), experienced in Java, Python (adept in libraries like numpy, sklearn and tensorflow) and OpenGL Shader Language (GLSL), adept in modern OpenGL pipeline, Qt GUI library, MATLAB and Linux

-**Mathematical Skills**: familiar with linear algebra and computational geometry, experienced in combining theory with practice
+**Mathematical Skills**: expertise in linear algebra, probability, machine learning and computational geometry